FederalID/AI-powered-Copilot/README.md

 The project is opensource at github [FederalID/AI-powered-Copilot](https://github.com/FederalID/AI-powered-Copilot) with Apache License.

-If you would like to contribute to the project,
+If you would like to contribute to the project, please follow these guidelines:

+1. Fork the repository and clone